stndrs/convenient/README.md

 => nil

 ```
-A new DataOBject can be initialized with a JSON string or a Hash
+A new DataObject can be initialized with a JSON string or a Hash

 ## License